 In hot deserts, precipitation, when it falls, is usually short and intense.
 Because the rainfall happens so quickly, the water cannot be absorbed by the soil by infiltration fast enough.
 The rain simply comes too quickly for the water to soak in.
 The ground may, technically, be able to absorb all the rainfall, but the rain happens too quickly.
 (Although, rremember, most deserts are also rock pavements – the finer sediment is blown away by deflation – so they allow for little infiltration, anyway).
 The net result is that most rain water runs off.
 Consequently, directly after a rainfall, flash floods are common.

 Hot deserts often have well-developed (but almost always dry) streambeds that become raging torrents during these isolated storms.
-These intermittent streambeds are variously called washes, arroyos, or wadis (depending upon where you are).
+These intermittent streambeds are variously called washes, arroyos, or wadis (depending upon where you are in the world).
+Streams/rivers that are dry most of the time, except during rare rainstorms, when they can be rushing torrents.
 These flash floods can generate tremendous power to move vast amounts of sediment, from fine silt to large boulders.